dellis1972/MonoGame/Documentation/tutorials/AppModel_Exiting.md

 # Exiting a Game

-This section provides topics that demonstrate different scenarios for exiting an XNA Game Studio game.
+This section provides topics that demonstrate different scenarios for exiting a MonoGame game.

 # In This Section